 All in all, integration testing in the project took about 15% of overall testing efforts.

-- Good understanding of the product structure and the interconnections and dependencies between its modules and systems.
+- Good understanding of the product structure and the interconnections and dependencies between its modules and third-party systems.

 - Project specifics.
 This is crucial for choosing a testing method (manual or automated).
 For instance, automation doesn’t pay off in projects relying on large sets of changeable data.